 Revise data analyst ToRs to reflect basic demographic skills

-Require stand-alone thematic interim reports on demographic VR assessment
+Advise stand-alone thematic interim reports on demographic VR assessment

-Ensure that EU EOM preliminary statements refrain from criticizing VR
+Ensure that EU EOM preliminary statements refrain from undermining VR reliability (keep it for the final report)

 Advise EU EOMs, EU EEMs and EU EFMs to consistently recommend VR audit, rather than prescribe VR overhaul without prior empirical analysis

-Reconsider increasing the number early-to-mid-cycle EEMs or of EFMs, in lieu of preelectoral EEMs
+Consider increasing the number early-to-mid-cycle EEMs or of EFMs, in lieu of preelectoral EEMs when feasible

 Develop standardized EU VR audit methodology, with and without CSO involvement

-Ensure consistent partner country dissemination of audit findings
+Support consistent partner country dissemination of audit findings

 Build timely EU VR Audits into EU TA Project Formulation Log frames and Action Fiches

 Condition future EU investment in VR by before and after VR audits

+The last recommendations (highlighted in yellow) on VR audit are not so much related to EOMs but rather to TA project and is ultimately of the responsibility of DEVCO colleagues.
+It should not be included here as part of the recommendations on EOM's assessment of VR.
+Clear distinction should be made (cf title of the study).
+It is a relevant point to make but this should not raise confusion between EOM and AT's roles

 2 INTRODUCTION